-Started from Norway over 30 years ago, by a group of trekking friends.
-Now registered as a Nepali NGO, with Norwegian and international based support.
+Started in Norway over 30 years ago, by a group of trekking friends.
+Now registered as a Nepali NGO, with Norwegian and international-based support.
 Basic idea:

 Mountain people helping mountain people to help themselves.
-Completed over 500 grass-root projects, from individual advanced health assistance, individual and group vocational training, supporting other organizations to reach their goals, built own school and a new welfare centre and upgrading over 50 school class rooms, plus play areas, toilets and water delivery systems.
+Completed over 500 grass-root projects, from individual advanced health assistance, individual and group vocational training, supporting other organizations to reach their goals, building own school and a new welfare center, and upgrading over 50 school classrooms, plus play areas, toilets, and water delivery systems.
 Supports KEEP’s yearly Porter Training program.

 Edinburgh Global Partnerships (EGP)

 Founded in 1990, EGP is the UK’s oldest entirely student-run charity with over 25 years of experience in delivering sustainable development projects in the Global South.
 We have successfully completed over 175 projects and worked in 21 countries around the world.